top of page

 unnamed.png

-Dr. Jovanovic is the lead investigator on several federally funded grants from the National Institutes of Health and has an Independent Investigator Award from the Brain and Behaviour Research Foundation.
-She has published over 100 peer-reviewed papers and served on national and international grant review panels.
+Dr. Jovanovic is the lead investigator on several federally funded grants from the National Institutes of Health.
+She has published over 300 peer-reviewed papers and serves on national and international grant review panels.

 Director, Principal Investigator